hselimt/HST-WINDOWS-UTILITY/README.md

 HST WINDOWS UTILITY is a powerful Windows utility designed to optimize your system's performance by providing easy access to various system configurations and tweaking options.
 It's perfect for gamers looking to maximize their hardware efficiency.

-**Always create a restore point before using this tool**
+**Always create a restore point before using this tool** **If you plan to remove OneDrive with this tool, make sure to disable all backup features first.
+Otherwise, essential folders like Documents and Desktop that OneDrive is backing up will be deleted**

 ### System Management
 - **Restore Point Creation**: Manually create system restore points to ensure you can revert changes if needed